Keystone Short-Term Rental Rules

 Summit County government determined that all of Keystone lies within an area historically used for short-term vacation rental occupancy in a resort context and thereby determined that Keystone is located in the Resort Overlay Zone.
 Because of Keystone is located within the Resort Overlay Zone, the 9-month moratorium on issuance of new short-term rental licenses in parts of Summit County does not apply to Keystone short-term rental licenses.
 At this time.
 Summit County continues to receive, evaluate and process new Keystone short-term rental license applications.
 Additionally, there is no cap on the number of Keystone short-term rental licenses that Summit County will issue.

 Once a Keystone short-term rental owner obtains a STR license, there are also no limits on the number of rental nights for Keystone short-term rentals.
 Due to its designation within the Resort Overlay Zone, the County permits Keystone short-term rental owners a potentially unlimited number of rental days in any calendar year.

 Need Help Understanding Keystone Short-Term Rentals?

 If you’re interested in further discussing local real estate and how STR license changes might potentially affect your decision to buy or sell a property in Keystone, please don’t hesitate to contact Philip for help.
-After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Summit County short-term rental rules!
+After all, if you made it to this point, you’ll agree I’ve written "the book" when it comes to Keystone short-term rental rules!